Easy Online Divorce Frequently Asked Questions

 How long do I have to live in West Virginia before I file?

-- One of parties has lived in WV for a year before filing for divorce
+- If the marriage was not certified in West Virginia, then one of the parties has to have lived in West Virginia for a year before filing for divorce.

-- If married in WV – then if one party is a resident of state without regard to length of time of residency.
+- If you were married in West Virginia, then the divorce can be filed here if one party is a resident of the state without regard to the length of time of residency (resident votes here, driver’s license, etc.)

 Venue where to file:

-- If the other spouse is a resident of WV then:
+- If the other spouse is a resident of West Virginia then:

 - County where parties last cohabited, or